Art (Creative) and Art History (MA)

 Admission Requirements

-- A formal Application for Graduate Admission, including a nonrefundable application processing fee,
+- A formal Application for Graduate Admission, including a nonrefundable application processing fee.

-- Official transcripts of all colleges attended (undergraduate or graduate),
+- Official transcripts of all college work.

-- Two letters of recommendation specific to the program,
+- Two letters of recommendation specific to the program, addressing the applicant's academic and/or artistic achievements and potential.

 Program Requirements